Git’s cherry-pick command allows you to specify a range of commits to be cherry-picked onto the current branch.

 #take these steps:

-• Open a terminal window in your my-feature-branch
+- Open a terminal window in your

-• run $ git log or open the my-feature-branch commit history on your remote (github) - you’ll need this for reference
+$ git logor open themy-feature-branchcommit history on your remote (github) - you’ll need this for reference - in another terminal window,

-• now here’s the tricky part, if you try to run
+$ git checkout -b cherry-pick-my-feature-branch - now here’s the tricky part, if you try to run

 This will cherry-pick commits C345 and D456 onto HEAD and skip over B234.
-This is because the lower-bound is exclusive.

 If you want to include B234, run: